Global hyperbolicity in higher signatures: Causality in higher signature

 We can prove the same result when the immersion is causal.

-\begin{prop} Let $x$ be a point in a spacetime $M$.
-There exists a normal neighborhood $U \subset T_x M$ such that if there exists an inextendible causal immersion $f : N_0 \rightarrow U$ containing both $0$ and $v \in U$, then $[0, v]$ is causal.
-When $[0,v]$ is lightlike, the image of the immersion must contain the whole segment $[0,v]$. \end{prop}
+\begin{prop} Let~$x$ be a point in~$M$.
+There exists a normal neighborhood~$U \subset T_x M$ such that if there exists an inextendible causal immersion~$f \colon N_0 \rightarrow U$ of dimension $q$ containing both~$0$ and~$v \in U$, then~$[0, v]$ is causal.
+Furthermore, when~$[0,v]$ is lightlike, the image of the immersion must contain the whole segment~$[0,v]$. \end{prop}

-\begin{proof} We proceed in the same fashion.
-Since $f$ is causal for $g$, it must be timelike for $g_-$, meaning that it must be the graph of a map $\overline{f} : \D^q(0,b) \rightarrow (-a, a)^p$.
-Let $F$ be a $p$-dimensional vector space in $U$ which is positive for $g_-$ and orthogonal to $v$ for $g_-$ and let $L = F \oplus v$.
-By lemma \ref{lemmalorentzian}, $L$ must be Lorentzian for $g$.
-The intersection $Im(f) \cap L$ is a path between the origin and $v$ which is causal in $L$.
-This means that the line $[0,v]$ is either timelike or lightlike.
-In the case where it is lightlike, results of Lorentzian geometry (see \cite{largescalestructure}, proposition 4.5.1) tell us that the path $Im(f) \cap L$ must be the lightlike geodesic $[0,v]$, hence the result. \end{proof}
+\begin{proof} We proceed in the same fashion as previously.
+Let $D(a,b)$ be a cylindrical neighborhood around $x$ and $g_-$ a constant metric verifying $g_- < g$.
+Since~$f$ is causal for~$g$, it must be timelike for~$g_-$, meaning that it must be the graph of a map~$\overline{f} \colon \D^q(0,b) \rightarrow (-a, a)^p$.
+Let~$F$ be a~$p$-dimensional vector space in~$U$ which is positive for~$g_-$ and orthogonal to~$v$ for~$g_-$ and let~$L = F \oplus v$.
+By lemma \ref{lemmalorentzian},~$L$~must be Lorentzian for~$g$.
+The intersection~$\Imm(f) \cap L$ is a path between the origin and~$v$ which is causal in~$L$.
+This means that the line~$[0,v]$ is either timelike or lightlike.
+In the case where it is lightlike, results of Lorentzian geometry (see \cite{largescalestructure}, proposition 4.5.1) tell us that the path~$\Imm(f) \cap L$ must be the lightlike geodesic~$[0,v]$, hence the result. \end{proof}

-It also gives us a characterisation of smooth maps which are causal immersions, meaning that $f : N_0 \rightarrow M$ is a timelike (resp. causal) immersion if and only if for each $y \in N_0$, there exists a cylindrical neighborhood $U = C(a,b)$ centered on $x = f(y)$ such that the restriction of $f$ to $f^{-1}(U)$ is the graph of a map from $\D^q(0,b)$ to $(-a, a)^p$ which takes values in the area $\{g|_0 < 0\} \subset U$ (resp. $\{g|_0 \leqslant 0\}$).
-This characterisation is interesting, as it can easily be generalized when $f$ is only a continuous map, which gives us a bigger class of maps that we can call causal.
+It also gives us a characterization of smooth maps which are causal immersions, meaning that $f \colon N_0 \rightarrow M$ is a timelike (resp. causal) immersion if and only if for each~$y \in N_0$, there exists a cylindrical neighborhood $U = C(a,b)$ centered at~$x = f(y)$ such that the restriction of~$f$ to~$f^{-1}(U)$ is the graph of a map from~$\D^q(0,b)$ to~$(-a, a)^p$ which takes values in the area~$\{g|_0 < 0\} \subset U$ (resp.~$\{g_x \leqslant 0\}$).
+This characterisation is interesting, as it can easily be generalized when~$f$ is only a continuous map, which gives us a bigger class of maps that we can call causal.